 Ohio students attending chronically low-performing public schools are eligible for Educational Choice vouchers to attend private schools.
 The cap on available vouchers is 60,000.

 Vouchers are worth up to $4,650 in grades K–8 and $6,000 in grades 9–12, not to exceed the private school’s actual tuition and fees.
 Participating schools may charge remaining tuition or require in-kind services for the portion of tuition not covered by the voucher for students whose household incomes exceed 200 percent of the federal poverty level, but must accept the voucher as payment in full for students at or below the 200 percent level.

 Although a large number of children are eligible under the Educational Choice program, it is extremely difficult to inform parents about their options.
 The fluid nature of public school rankings makes it hard for parents to be informed of their eligibility year over year.
-A simpler system, one that is universal or tied to income only, would be simpler to administer for the state.
-School funding is another sore spot, as private schools must accept the amount as payment in full for the poorest children.
+A simpler system, one that is universal or tied to income only, would be easier to administer.
+Scholarship funding is another sore spot, as private schools must accept the amount as payment in full for the poorest children.
 This may limit a parent’s choice of schools.
 Additionally, participating schools must administer the state tests and report those scores back to the state department of education, increasing regulatory and compliance costs for those schools.
 Such mandates could discourage private schools from participating and create a strong incentive for participating schools to narrow their curriculum and “teach to the test.”
 Allowing schools to choose from a menu of nationally norm-referenced tests would more appropriately balance accountability and autonomy.
-Ohio would be wise to simplify this voucher program, tie eligibility to something less prone to fluctuations, allow parents to determine which tests their children take in private schools and remove the reporting requirements.
+Ohio would be wise to simplify this voucher program, tie eligibility to something less prone to fluctuations, allow parents to determine which tests their children take in private schools and remove the unnecessary reporting requirements.